alkerway/hls-simulator/README.md

 ### Rolling Dvr

-For vod, the Rolling Dvr Length option tells the server to start returning a rolling dvr level manifest once the vod-to-live manifest timer exceeds the specified number of seconds.
-A dvr length of 60 means the level returned will be a maximnum of 60 seconds long.
+For vod, the Rolling Dvr Length option tells the server to start returning a rolling dvr level manifest once the vod-to-live manifest timer exceeds the specified number of dvr seconds.
+A dvr length of 60 means the level returned will be a maximum of 60 seconds long.
 If this parameter is not specified or not positive, the app will return an event-style playlist.

 For live, the Rolling Dvr Length option tells the server to trim the live manifest to match the dvr window, if its length exceeds the specified window length.